Sunderland Orphan Asylum

-Sunderland Orphan Asylum was opened in 1861 following the Sunderland Orphan Asylum Act of 1852 and stands on the edge of Town Moor in Sunderland, Tyne and Wear, England.
+Sunderland Orphan Asylum was opened in 1861 following the Sunderland Orphan Asylum Act 1853 (16 & 17 Vict. c.
+21 Pr.) and stands on the edge of Town Moor in Sunderland, Tyne and Wear, England.

 The orphanage was set up to provide an education for male orphans of seafarers.
-The boys were taught seamanship and wore a naval style sailor suit as a uniform Principals formed the governing body for the Asylum.
+The boys were taught seamanship and wore a naval style sailor suit as a uniform principals formed the governing body for the asylum.
 They were prominent figures in the local community and included John Candlish.
 Masters included John Clark and George King.